parishwadomkar/Investigating-machine-learning-for-simulating-urban-transport-patterns/README.md

 The interactive dashboard is available over the hosted platform pythonanywhere, powered specifically for python web applications.
 The programming in python is based on Dash and uses IBM Watson (Cloud Technology) as a backend where the machine learning model is deployed.
 The SHAP analysis for the XGBoost regression model is included in the Google Colab notebook.

 <h4>Interactive Dashboard and Backend Programming</h4>
-The interactive dashboard is available over the hosted platform pythonanywhere (figure A.0.1), powered specifically for python web applications.
+The interactive dashboard is available over the hosted platform pythonanywhere, powered specifically for python web applications.
 The programming in python is based on Dash and uses IBM Watson (Cloud Technology) as a backend where the ML model is deployed.
-The files and code are available over the web interface here: TransportModelApp.
+The files and code are available over the web interface here: [InteractiveApp](http://transportmodelapp.pythonanywhere.com/).
+(Sign in Username: 'Omkar'  Password: '12345')

 <h4>Network Analysis</h4>
 The network analysis is based on the OSM files invoked over the python notebook.
 The shortest path algorithm gives the shortest distance between all the Urban Districts.
 This distance is used for further analysis in the SIM as well as the machine learning model for the parameter calculations of cost of transport.
 The code for the shortest path can be accessed over IBM Watson notebook here: ShortestDistance.